 It is quite common for students to include one perceptual map in suitable assignments, but there are a number of misconceptions on how to best use perceptual maps.

-This exercise is designed to give students a good sense of how to use perceptual maps effectively from a marketing perspective.
+This exercise is designed to give you a good sense of how to use perceptual maps effectively from a marketing perspective.
 Here are the steps for this exercise:

-- To achieve this, the class should first agree on a market that they understand and are familiar with most of the brands.
+- To achieve this, your class should first agree on a market that they understand and are familiar with most of the brands.

-- Then they need to brainstorm (or work in groups) to get a list of possible attributes to use for an in-class survey.
+- Then you need to brainstorm (or work in groups) to get a list of possible attributes to use for an in-class survey.

-- Once the data has been constructed (or obtained from a 3rd party if preferable), then the students need to use the below perceptual mapping tool to build various perceptual maps.
+- Once the data has been constructed (or obtained from a 3rd party, if preferable), then you need to use the Excel perceptual mapping tool to build various perceptual maps.

 Here is a link for more information on this tool… using the mapping tool